 It can happen to anyone in any industry.
 You put your full effort into looking for a job.
 You have some momentum, go on some job interviews, and even find a job or two you think could be the one.
 Then your job hunt stalls.

 All of a sudden, you can’t seem to find any good opportunities and the jobs you do apply for don’t result in interviews or viable opportunities.
 It happens.
-Especially now.
-COVID has made the current job market unpredictable.
+Especially with an unpredictable job market .
 Some companies are hiring, others are not.
 Some plan to hire and then things change.
 It can be a frustrating situation if you are looking.

 completely refresh your resume